 Break a Sweat

-It’s easy for the entire family to fall into a sedentary lifestyle while in quarantine.
-But, it’s important for both the body and the mind to get moving.
+It’s important for both the body and the mind to get moving!
 Make your at-home workout video a family affair by including your children.
 If your regiment includes heavy resistance training, make some body-weight exercise substitutions for your youngsters.
 If you have a backyard, take advantage, and get some sunshine while you sweat!
 Screen-free activities can be enjoyable for everyone in the family.
 Try these simple ways to create family memories with outdoor games.
 Then head over to our free Summer Program for Kids and Camps.
 Complete one section each week for six weeks during summer, including our Get Active Week!

 There are certain chores around the house that are avoided, no matter what the situation.
 Even a global apocalypse couldn’t get you to organize the basement.
-But, now that everyone is home, it’s time for the family to pitch in.
+But, now that the world is a different place, it’s time for the family to pitch in.
 With a little extra help, big tasks become less daunting.
 After clearing out some space, the family can collectively decide what to do with it!

 Develop a Skill